 Over the weekend I went to a town-wide potluck dinner and barn bash at the antiques barn down the road from my house.
-It was just the sort of small-town gathering—replete with quirky characters and down-home entertainment—that television shows like
+It was just the sort of small-town gathering—replete with quirky characters and down-home entertainment—that television shows like Gilmore Girls and

 Three or four long tables were pushed together on the grass outside the barn, and there still wasn't enough room for all the dishes people brought.
 Even a Vegas buffet couldn't match the culinary variety on offer.
 A local liquor store owner donated wine.